-She glanced at the square of paper and nodded.
+the cut a her Short She glanced at the square of paper and nodded. marvelled at the height He scanned her legs then looked carefully at her face.

-He scanned her legs then looked carefully at her face.
-"That's the Cosey place.
-But it ain't been number one for a long time now.
-But you can't tell them that; can't tell them nothing.
+ain't been number one for a long time now.
+But you can't tell them that, can't tell them nothing. iless yn try to.
 It's 1410 or 1401, probably."
-Now it was her turn to question his certainty.

-"Trust me, he said.
+Now it was her turn to question his certainty. elling you!
+The wind, perhaps, among rust me, he said.
 "Go on up that a way.
 You won't miss it.
 Big as a church."

 She thanked him but did not turn around when he hollered at her back, "Or a jail house."

 She did not miss it and he was not wrong.
 The white house was gracefully imposing, and its peaked third story roof did suggest a chapel.
-On either side of the walkway old trees 2.
+On either side of the walkway old trees confronted the blasting wind with the careless dignity that came with a century of triumph. but Dansol when she